 If you want to help your little one love books and reading (as much as screens), you’ll need some creative ways to keep them interested, focused, and engaged during story time.
+We’ve got some of the best reading tips for you and preschool-age children.

 Simple reading strategies for preschoolers are effective and easy to implement, and help to build literacy confidence before they venture off to kindergarten.

-They are sure to help instill in your child a lifelong passion for books …
+These reading tips for preschool parents are sure to help instill in your child a lifelong passion for books …

 LONGER STORIES & EMOTIONAL CONCEPTS